laserkittens/laserkittens-hugo-site/content/about.md

 Welcome to Laser Kittens!
 The home of... well... you get the idea.

+This is a personal blog that is typically about technology, programming, cybersecurity, reverse engineering, and whatever else I feel like writing about and sharing publicly.

 If you see a dude wearing this t-shirt, it might be me.

 ![Laser Kitten T-Shirt](/laserkitten.jpg)